 Writer.
 Actor.
 Producer.
 Director.
 Thrice-decorated, twice-attacked lion tamer.

-Fred’s racked up over 100 feature film and television credits on IMDB – though Simon reminds us that most of Fred’s scenes end up on the cutting room floor.
-A voting member of the Academy of Canadian Cinema and Television and the Writer’s Guild of Canada, Fred received the David Billington Award (2003) recognizing his contribution to Alberta’s production community and honoured with the Alberta Centennial Medal (2005) for his work in Alberta-based media projects.
+Even if that last credit’s a bit of a stretch, Fred is skilled and fearless, an award-winning filmmaker with more accomplishments than you can shake a whip at.
+Since 1984 Fred’s been telling stories, both in front of and behind the camera, for the motion picture industry, private companies, and provincial and federal government departments.
+He’s racked up more than 78 movie credits on IMDB — although Simon is always quick to point out that most of Fred’s scenes end up on the cutting room floor.
+He’s a voting member of the Academy of Canadian Cinema and Television and the Writer’s Guild of Canada.
+In 2003 Fred received the David Billington Award in recognition of his many contributions to Alberta’s production community, and in 2005 was honoured with The Centennial Medal for his work in Alberta-based media projects.

 Further cementing his courageous reputation, Fred has proven his fortitude over the past (too many to count) years by demonstrating his ability to work in close surroundings with cunning, instinctive beasts: the Lindisfarne team.